"It's an honors college without a GPA requirement. Is that even an honors college?"

 If you're a hiring manager, who would you rather employ: someone with a few extra advanced-level classes in a specific field (which may have an expiration date as technologies rapidly change)?
 Or someone with a demonstrated ability to continuously learn, adapt, self-manage, and lead (which could shape your company for years to come)?

 We're less concerned with advanced in-major honors courses because we're lucky—we're at Michigan Tech.
-With our 93% five-year placement rate and $64,740 median starting salary, a Michigan Tech graduate is ready for day one in the workforce.
+With our 93.8% five-year placement rate and $71K+ median early career pay, a Michigan Tech graduate is ready for day one in the workforce.
 So we focus on skills that will matter after day one.
 A lifelong toolkit that will help you make decisions, lead when it matters, and keep charting your own pathway—personally and professionally.

 College is an opportunity for growth, inside and outside the classroom.
 In Pavlis, we encourage you to embrace challenging opportunities and reflect on them.
 We’ve designed our program using the principles of self-authorship, an educational theory about how adults develop.